 The Eternals.
 The first in Marvel’s hoped-for new mega-verse of movies, and based on the fondly-remembered space-gods comics series by Jack Kirby.
 It’ll be interesting to see how much they Kirby-ize the look of the movie, if at all, re: the possibility of blending film with the kind of toon-tech that brought us the recent Spider-Man: Into the Spider-Verse.

 Dune.
 Another try at filming the famous science-fiction epic.
 Apparently this will only cover the first half of the first book, so presumably they anticipate a six or seven movie series if successful.
+Said to be twisting the story into politically-correct shapes.
 While you’re waiting, try the audiobooks.

 The Croods 2.
-The first was a great bit of pure animated-comedy entertainment set in an amusing Stone Age, if rather forgettable.
+The first was a great bit of pure animated-comedy entertainment set in an amusing Stone Age, if rather forgettable after a few weeks.
 But I’d be up for more of that, provided they don’t pack it with eco-preaching.